adamlamar/rungo/README.md

 The `.go-version` file only needs to be written once. `rungo` searches for the first `.go-version` that exists from the current working directory upwards, so `.go-version` can be used on a per-project basis.

-If no version is specified, `rungo` will attempt to invoke the system go installed under `/usr/local/go`.
+If no version is specified, `rungo` will invoke the latest golang release shipped as of this version of rungo.

 ## Platforms